jonnew/Oat/README.md

         - I need to come up with a series of scripts that configure and run components in odd and intensive, but legal, ways to ensure sample sychronization is maintained, graceful exits, etc
-- [ ] Position type correction
+- [ ] Position type correction and generalization to 3D pose
-    - It might be a good idea to generalize the concept of a position to a multi-positional element
+    - ~~It might be a good idea to generalize the concept of a position to a multi-positional element~~
-    - For things like the `oat-decorate`, `oat-posicom`, and potentially `oat-detect`, this could increase performance and decrease user script complexity if multiple targets common detection features needed to be tracked at once.
+    - ~~For things like the `oat-decorate`, `oat-posicom`, and potentially `oat-detect`, this could increase performance and decrease user script complexity if multiple targets common detection features needed to be tracked at once.~~
-    - Down side is that it potentially increases code complexity and would require a significant refactor.
+    - ~~Down side is that it potentially increases code complexity and would require a significant refactor.~~
-    - Additionally, position detection might no longer be stateless.
+    - ~~Additionally, position detection might no longer be stateless.
 E.g. think of the case when two detected objects cross paths.
 In order to ID the objects correctly in subsequent detections, the path of the objects would need to be taken into account (and there is not guarantee this result